spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 {% endinfo_block %}

 The official relationship between the operator and merchant can be established by providing a contract to a merchant.
-For specific merchants, custom contracts can be used.
+For specific merchants, you can use custom contracts.
 If not, boilerplate agreements should be readily available.
 Contracts can be created as part of the terms and conditions, which must be accepted beforehand, along with the platform rules, customer communication guidelines, data policy, and SLA agreement.
 Clarification is also required regarding who the product data owner is, in which categories the merchant is allowed to sell, and the commissions and fees the merchant must pay the operator.

 ![edit-merchant](https://spryker.s3.eu-central-1.amazonaws.com/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding/step-2-edit-merchant.png)